Education in Nigeria: Primary education

 Primary education begins at around age 5 for the majority of Nigerians.
 Students spend six years in primary school and graduate with a first school-leaving certificate.
 Subjects taught at the primary level include Mathematics, English language, Christian Religious Knowledge/Islamic Knowledge, Agricultural science, Home economics and one of the three main indigenous languages and cultures: Hausa-Fulani, Yoruba, and Igbo.
 Private schools also offer Computer Science, French, and Fine Arts.
-Primary school pupils are required to take a Common Entrance Examination to qualify them for admission into the Federal and State Government Secondary schools, as well as Private schools.
+Primary school pupils are required to take a Common Entrance Examination to qualify for admission to Federal and State Government Secondary schools, as well as Private schools.

 Before 1976, education policy was still largely shaped by the colonial policy of the British Colonial Period.
 In 1976, the Universal Primary Education program was established.
 This program faced many difficulties and was subsequently revised in 1981 and 1990.
 The Universal Basic Education (UBE) was formed in 1999.
-It replaced the Universal Primary Education and intended to enhance the success of the first nine years of schooling.
+It replaced the Universal Primary Education and was intended to enhance the success of the first nine years of schooling.
 The UBE involves 6 years of Primary School education and 3 years of Junior Secondary School education, culminating in 9 years of uninterrupted schooling, and transition from one class to another is automatic but determined through continuous assessment.
 This scheme is monitored by the Universal Basic Education Commission, UBEC, and has made it "free", "compulsory" and a "right" of every child.

-Therefore, the UBEC law section 15 defines UBE as early childhood care and education.
+Therefore, the "UBEC" law, section 15, defines UBE as early childhood care and education.
 The law says a 9-year formal schooling, adult literacy and non-formal education, skill acquisition programs, and the education of special groups such as nomads and migrants, girl child and women, Al-majiri, out of school and disabled people (Aderinoye, 2007).